SamBen804/Bank_Customer_Churn_Analysis/README.md

         - Was the complaint addressed in a timely manner?
         - What improvements can be made to the customer experience to avoid future complaints and poor customer service received when a customer is frustrated?
     - Another option is to recognize the significance of this feature and complete the analysis above separate from the model, so we may be better able to understand if there are other features contributing to the likelihood that a customer will churn.
 Moving into our next model iterations, we will be dropping the 'Complain' column in order to best identify any additional features that may have larger impacts on the churn rate.

-### Recommendation 1:
-- When including the 'Complain' column data, we are able to almost perfectly predict whether or not a customer will churn.
-- Essentially, if a customer complains, then they are VERY likely to leave the bank and should have their complaint addressed appropriately OR they will leave.

 ### Model 3: Logisitc Regression - Numeric Features Only + Dropping 'Complain'